 IF YOU’RE INTERESTED IN EVEN MORE TALK OF GRINDHOUSE (WITH SPOILERS THIS TIME), HERE ARE SOME POSTS I MADE ABOUT IT ON THE SADLY DEFUNCT CINEMARATI BLOG:

 PLANET TERROR is definitely a parody, and not a very good one at that.
-I wish it would have taken itself more seriously, like FROM DUSK TILL DAWN or SIN CITY, which are pretty out there but wouldn’t go for something as retarded as bag-of-balls gags.
+I wish it would have taken itself more seriously, like FROM DUSK TILL DAWN or SIN CITY, which are pretty out there but wouldn’t go for something as stupid as bag-of-balls gags.
 DEATH PROOF, on the other hand, is a masterpiece, the best film of its kind I’ve seen since… A HISTORY OF VIOLENCE, I think.
 Those two actually have something in common, in the way that they take a genre and turn it inside out, spending more time with the characters than you’d expect.
 And when violence erupts, it’s all the more powerful because the characters aren’t just one-note good or bad guys.

 I have a theory, two actually, about why you and other women I know didn’t like the DP (how apt that those are the initials, as it’s pretty much all about penetration/ramming into?): either a) QT gets the girly talk right and, since you hear it all of the time already, it’s without interest, or b) his girly talk is purely a man-fantasy, which makes it dismissable to you.